3. Debian Developer's Duties¶

 The other thing to do is to mark yourself as on vacation in the The Developers Database (this information is only accessible to Debian developers).
 Don't forget to remove the on vacation flag when you come back!

-Ideally, you should sign up at the GPG coordination pages when booking a holiday and check if anyone there is looking for signing.
+Ideally, you should sign up at the OpenPGP coordination pages when booking a holiday and check if anyone there is looking for signing.
 This is especially important when people go to exotic places where we don't have any developers yet but where there are people who are interested in applying.

 If you choose to leave the Debian project, you should make sure you do the following steps: